How Did The Great Gatsby Become a Classic?

 So now, let’s look at the Great Gatsby.

-It wasn’t panned by critics but many believed that it didn’t live up to the quality of Fitzgerald’s previous works.
+It wasn’t panned by critics, but many believed that it didn’t live up to the quality of Fitzgerald’s previous works.

-The book faded from store shelves and was forgotten.
+After failing to gain traction, the book faded from store shelves and was forgotten.

 It was the not-so Great Gatsby.